greshma2005/Blinkit_Analysis/README.md

-# 🛒 Blinkit Sales Analysis | Power BI Project
+# 🛒 Blinkit Sales Analysis Using SQL+Python+PowerBI
 ## 🚀 Project Overview

 - This project delivers an end-to-end data analytics solution for Blinkit by transforming raw retail data into actionable business insights using Power BI.